bhekanik/pro-search/README.md

 #### With Docker

 This dev app runs in a docker container so all you should need to do is install [Docker Desktop](https://www.docker.com/products/docker-desktop 'Download Docker Desktop').

+There is a devcontainer already setup in the project so we advise that you use that.
+If you're using vscode as your editor (recommended) install the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) then to run the dev container simply type CMD + SHIFT + P on mac or CTRL + SHIFT + P on windows and search for "Open in container" and press enter.
+This will run a container that has the dev environment already set up.
+This might take a while the first time but subsequent times should be faster.

 Once you have that installed you can run `npm run dev` to start up the app.
 This should run it on port 3000.

-NB: The app will continue running even if you stop your terminal session.
-If you need to stop it you will need to run `npm run stop`.

-#### Without Docker

-Should you have any issues with docker, you can also run the app without it.
-Run `npm run start`, and the app should run on port 3000.

 ### Working on an issue